 The purpose of the study was to explore the effectiveness of different treatment methods for ulcers (hard to heal wounds that often develop on the legs of people with insufficient blood flow in their legs.)

 Study author Aleksandra Jaworucka-Kaczorowska discovered that 85% of the ulcer patients she met with also had superficial venous reflux.
-Furthermore, she found that by treating their reflux with sclerotherapy, a treatment we offer in our Houston area vein clinics, patients’ venous reflux vastly improved and their ulcers healed at a faster rate!
+Furthermore, she found that by treating their reflux with sclerotherapy, a treatment we offer in our Houston and Dallas area vein clinics, patients’ venous reflux vastly improved and their ulcers healed at a faster rate!

 Sclerotherapy is a great treatment option for veins that don’t show signs of serious vein disease.

 During the procedure, we will inject a solution into your affected vein, making it shrink and close so that blood flow will be redirected through your other, healthier veins.
 After this process, your vein will eventually shrink and disappear from view on the surface of your skin.

 Before performing sclerotherapy, your vein doctor will conduct a thorough examination and review your history to make sure that your vein issue isn’t a sign of a more serious underlying health issue.
 But if you are a good candidate for sclerotherapy, it is a fast, minimally invasive treatment that requires no sedation or anesthesia.
 Most patients can return to work or other activities quickly.
 It may require more than one session to completely treat your spider veins.
 But since you’ll enjoy a cosmetic benefit and contribute to the fight against leg ulcers, it’s a treatment option that is certainly worth considering!